CCBHC S-TAC Training and Events

 For more information about the series or to request recordings, please reach out to CCBHC@TheNationalCouncil.org.

-A follow-up to a 2024 SAMHSA-hosted technical assistance (TA) that provided grounding in individual placement and support and supported employment for five states (Kansas, Mississippi, New York, Oklahoma and Rhode Island), this four-part series of open discussions and tailored TA will support states with developing and implementing state action plans for supported employment services within the Certified Community Behavioral Health Clinic (CCBHC) model and/or Medicaid in general.
+A follow-up to a 2024 SAMHSA-hosted technical assistance (TA) that provided grounding in individual placement and support and supported employment for five states (Kansas, Mississippi, New York, Oklahoma and Rhode Island), this four-part series of open discussions and tailored TA supported states with developing and implementing state action plans for supported employment services within the Certified Community Behavioral Health Clinic (CCBHC) model and/or Medicaid in general.

 - Session 1: March 19, 2025, 2-3 p.m.
 ET — Kick-off and Initial Case Presentation